mathiasvkaiz/robond-search-and-sample-return-p1/writeup.md

 ### Autonomous Navigation and Mapping

 #### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.

+**decision_step** function
+![alt text][image8]

+is based on following decision tree
+![alt text][image9]

+**perception_step** function
+Is based on the **porcess_image** function out of the notebook.
+It takes over nearly all steps with some slightly differences that are explained now.

+Here the source area and destination array is defined so that we can perform the perspective transformation.
+![alt text][image10]

+Here the rover vision image is updated
+![alt text][image11]

+In general all position and yaw values are from Rover class now.
+Also the worldmap is updated in Rover class as well.

+Also we now calculate the polar coordinates and distance of the pixel.
+![alt text][image11]